-In this article we will show you, the step by step approach for SQL restore database procedure using BAK file.
-For this demonstration, we are going to use the adventure works 2017 .bak file.
+This section will explain the step-by-step approach for the SQL Server restore database procedure using the BAK file.
+For this Restore Database demonstration, we use the adventure works 2017 .bak.

 SQL Restore Database using BAK File

-As you can see, the Mdf, and ldf file corresponding to the Adventure Works 2017 are not there in C Drive
+As you can see, the MDF and LDF corresponding to the Adventure Works 2017 is not there in C Drive

-We have a Adventure Works Backup file in our D Drive, and we are going to use this bak file to restore
+We have an Adventure Works Backup file in our D Drive, and we will use this bak to restore a database.

 RESTORE DATABASE DatbaseName FROM DISK = 'D:\Backups\BackupFileName.bak' WITH MOVE 'LogicalMDFFileName' TO 'location\MDFFileName.mdf', MOVE 'LogicalLDFFileName' TO 'location\LDFFileName.ldf'

-Let me use the above syntax to restore the Adventure Works database.
+Let me use the above syntax to restore the Adventure Works.

-The above process has automatically added the Mdf, and ldf files to the C Drive
+The above process has automatically added the MDF and LDF to the C Drive

-If you don’t know the logical file names then you can use the Restore File System to retrieve the Logical File names from the database backup.
+If you don’t know the logical names, then use the Restore File System to retrieve the Logical Filenames.

 RESTORE FILELISTONLY FROM DISK = 'D:\Backups\AdventureWorks2017.bak'